 Problem Possible Cause - Solution The system freezes or the screen goes dark.
 The system's power saving features have timed-out.
 Use the AC/DC adapter, press the sleep (Fn + F12) key combination, or press the power button if no LEDs are lit.
 The system never goes into a power saving mode.
 Power Options features are not enabled.
 Go to the Windows Power Options menu and enable the features you prefer (see "Power-Saving States" on page 3 - 7).
 Make sure you have enabled Hibernate mode from the control panel.
 The computer is off (or in Sleep Mode) but powered by the AC/DC adapter plugged in to a working outlet, or by battery with a capacity above 20%.
 I have plugged a device into the powered USB port in order to charge it, but the device is not charging.
 The port is not powered on.
 Toggle power to the port using the Fn + power button combination.
 This function may not work with certain external USB compliant devices (check your device's documentation).
 If this is the case, power the computer on and connect the external USB device in order to charge it.
 Note that this function is designed to help charge USB compliant devices, but is not designed to allow their operation.
 The Wireless LAN/Bluetooth modules cannot be detected.
-The modules are off as the computer is in Airplane Mode.
+The modules are off as the computer is in Airplane Mode .
 Go to the Charms Bar and select Settings and then click the WiFi icon (Airplane mode should be Off).
 The PC Camera module cannot be detected.
 The module is off.
-Press the Fn + F10 key combination in order to enable the module (see "Keyboard Shortcuts" on page 1 - 13).
+Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 12).
 Run the camera application to view the camera picture.

 Problem Possible Cause - Solution The Wireless LAN/Bluetooth modules cannot be configured.
 The driver(s) for the module(s) have not been installed.
 Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in "Modules & Options" on page 6 - 1).
 A file cannot be copied to/from a connected Bluetooth device.
 The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
 If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process has been completed No sound can be heard through an HDMI connected display.
 You have not configured the HDMI audio output.
-See "HDMI Audio Configuration" on page C - 9.
+See "HDMI Audio Configuration" on page C - 11.
 Gaming performance is slow.
 It is recommended that you use Maximum fan speed when playing games.
 Use the Fn + 1 key combination to adjust the fan speed.

-Problem Possible Ca use - Solution When using a Bluetooth headset the audio appears to be mono and not stereo. following (you will need to repeat this or when the system resumes from hi , Go to the Devices & Printers core Double-click the Bluetooth headset Click Connect to complete the steron Go to the Sound control panel in Right-click (in the Playback tab) to default device is Headset).
-Click Connect to complete the steron et. ereo connection.
-Windows. the Bluetooth Stereo Audio device (the A file being copied to/from a connected Bluetooth device appears to be transferring very slowly.
-You may have the Bluetooth control panel (Settings > Devices > Bluetooth) open .
-When transferring data between the computer and a Bluetooth enabled device, make sure that the Bluetooth control panel is closed . 泛 ← Settings Bluetooth Control Panel (Settings > Devices) Printers & sciences Connected devices: Bluetooth Con Close the Bluetooth control pan- el (pictured on the right) when transferring data between the com- puter and a Bluetooth enabled de- vice.
-Mouse & touchpad Your PC is searching for and can be discovered by Blurtooth devices.
-Typing AutoPlay AutoPlay Mile Pady to pair PC iPhone Peady to pair
+Problem Possible Ca use - Solution When using a Bluetooth headset the audio appears to be mono and not stereo. following (you will need to repeat this or when the system resumes from his 1.
+Go to the Devices & Printers con 2.
+Double-click the Bluetooth heads 3.
+Click Connect to complete the store OR 1.
+Go to the Sound control panel in ntrol panel in Windows . et. ereo connection.
+Windows . the Bluetooth Stereo Audio device (the A file being copied to/from a connected Bluetooth device appears to be transferring very slowly.
+You may have the Bluetooth control I panel (Settings > Devices > Bluetooth) n the computer and a Bluetooth enabled